craigtutterow/sna-js/README.md

 You can see it in use at: http://socilab.com, a social network utility that allows users to visualize, analyze, and download data on their LinkedIn network.

-I am actively developing this as users request more features and would really appreciate your help if this is a topic that interests you.
-Thanks and enjoy.
+I am actively developing this as users request more features and would appreciate your help if this is a topic that interests you.

 -*Craig Tutterow*